Zantac Lawsuit Attorneys

 - Consumers taking OTC ranitidine could consider using other OTC products for their condition.

 If you or a loved one have taken Zantac and were diagnosed with bladder, stomach, kidney cancer, please let us help you.
 Call the Zantac Lawsuit Attorneys at The Maher Law Firm anytime at 407-839-0866.
-We’re here for you.
+Our Dangerous Drug and Product Liability Attorneys will work to get the best possible results for your case.